TV total: Concept and history

 In 2006, Stefan Raab managed to start a new talent contest that was shown as a bonus within his TV total show.
 This was named "SSDSGPS" (acronym for: Stefan sucht den Super-Grand-Prix-Star, meaning Stefan seeks the Super Grand-Prix Star) and only had a total of four attendees; this was a mock on the acronym DSDS for the German version of Pop Idol running on RTL.
 The winner of the show, a German singer named Max Mutzke, then performed at the Eurovision Song Contest for Germany.
 Though he only made it to the eighth position, he later became a quite successful singer and artist in Germany and Austria.
 The show later had another singing competition that finally carried it to extremes – Raab's talent contest SSDSDSSWEMUGABRTLAD (acronym for: Stefan sucht den Superstar, der singen soll, was er möchte, und gerne auch bei RTL auftreten darf, meaning: "Stefan seeks the Superstar who shall sing what he wants and who may perform on RTL if he likes") was meant as a mock on RTL Television.
 He created it when Deutschland sucht den Superstar candidate Max Buskohl accepted an invitation to appear in TV total after he left the show in April 2007 but was denied this performance by RTL who cited their existing contract.
 Raab then started a campaign called Freiheit für Max Buskohl ("Freedom for Max Buskohl") that got attention for using an edited RAF kidnapping photo.
 After this campaign failed he started his new casting show.
 The winner was Stefanie Heinzmann.
 Raab self-deprecates himself by insulting RTL within the show.

 From 2 February until 12 March 2010, the TV-broadcasters ProSieben and Das Erste (ARD) collaborated to find Germany's entry for the Eurovision Song Contest 2010.
 After eight Unser Star für Oslo-Shows, Lena Meyer-Landrut was voted to represent Germany at the Eurovision Song Contest 2010, where she won with 246 points, marking Germany's second victory at the competition after Nicole had won in 1982.
 Lena Meyer-Landrut also represented Germany in the Eurovision Song Contest 2011 taking place in Düsseldorf, where she finished tenth.

 Raab announced his retirement from show business on 17 June 2015.
 The final episode was broadcast on 16 December 2015.
 It featured Raab and Elton reminiscing about the history of the show and concluded with Raab and Elton exiting the studio waving towards the audience.
+Raab made his public return in 2024 on the TV-broadcaster RTL where he presented the show Du gewinnst hier nicht die Million (2024-2025) and Die Stefan Raab Show (since 2025), where he used the stil and concept of TV total again and created an inofficial spin-off of his old show.